APLMOOC/APLMOOC/docs/course/ch7/part3.md

     Prefix method: <kbd>PREFIX</kbd> <kbd>G</kbd>

-    You can remember this since G stands for Giza and the symbol looks like the pyramid of Giza (but flipped upside-down for whatever reason lol)
+    You can remember this since G stands for Giza and the symbol looks like the pyramid of Giza (but flipped upside-down for whatever reason)

 To create a tradfn, we use the Del operator `∇` followed by the name of the function we want to create.
 RIDE will then go into a function writing mode: it will spit out a line number `[1]` and ask you to write the first line of your function.